-- Come into the ideaLAB during our open hours.
+- Come into the ideaLAB during our open hours (Here's links to the hours for Central's SM Energy ideaLAB, Hadley ideaLAB, and Montbello ideaLAB).
 Our staff and volunteers will help you make sure your model is ready for printing and ensure that it can be printed within our two hour limit.
 Save a copy of your project!
 The file you submit to us will be deleted upon being printed.

 Collect your print

 - You will be emailed when your print is complete, and you will have seven days to collect your print.
 PLEASE NOTE: "complete" doesn't always mean "successful."
 We'll still notify you when it's done even if it doesn't come out perfectly.

 - Prints can be collected during regularly scheduled lab hours.